Wang-lab-UCSD/RESP2/README.md

 ```
 pip install requirements.txt
 ```
-IMPORTANT NOTE: You also need to install one additional package not included in the requirements, xGPR, which is not distributed on PyPi.
+IMPORTANT!: You also need to install one additional package not included in the requirements, xGPR, which is not distributed on PyPi.
 For instructions on installation for xGPR, see the docs at https://xgpr.readthedocs.io/en/latest/index.html .